What to Expect When Taking Your Cat to a Cat Groomer

 As people become more aware of health and hygiene, they’re more inclined to want professional grooming for their pets.

-IBISWorld estimates the pet grooming industry as a 7.4 billion industry.
+IBISWorld estimates the pet grooming (and boarding) industry as a 8.5 billion industry.
 It shows no sign of slowing down.
 Once pet owners realize they can improve the health of their pets with appropriate grooming (and diet), they’re eager to make changes.

-“You can be very busy as a cat groomer,” says Whitney Bolluck and with fewer than 500 Certified Feline Master Groomers in the country, it’s not hard to believe.
+“You can be very busy as a cat groomer,” says Whitney Bolluck and it’s not hard to believe.
 She has regular clients who come as far as two hours away to get their cats groomed.

 The National Cat Groomers Institute teaches would-be groomers the proper holds, techniques, and processes to groom cats with confidence.
 Once completed, students hold the title of Certified Master Feline Groomer and they’re in high demand.